-- A. Transporting the conservatee to court would (1) be physically injurious for the conservatee; or (2) create a substantial threat of harm to the conservatee or others; or - B. It would be in the best interests of the conservatee to have the hearing conducted at the facility providing the treatment and not at the courthouse.
-(Adopted 7/1/2006)
+A. Transporting the conservate to court would (1) be physically injurious for the conservate; or (2) create a substantial threat of harm to the conservate or others; or

+B. It would be in the best interests of the conservatee to have the hearing conducted at the facility providing the treatment and not at the courthouse.